annetnyabuto/week1-code-challenge/README.md

 Project Description
 This project estimates mobile money transaction fees.It applies a 1.5% transaction fee with minimum and maximum fee limits to ensure fair charges.

-I developed this project to practice conditional logic, input validation, and arithm Features
+I developed this project to practice
+Conditional logic.
+Input validation.

+ Features
 - Prompts user to enter the transaction amount.
 - Calculates fee applying minimum (KES 10) and maximum (KES 70) limits.